crcdng/hen-metaverse-tutorial-1/Tutorial.md

 A Tezos public wallet adress looks like this: "tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9".
 You can view the artist page for this address on [Hic et Nunc](https://www.hicetnunc.xyz/tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9/creations) to see that it is mikrosil, an illustrator. a Note that all transactions and balances for all adresses on the blockchain are public so we can look at the current balance with a blockchain explorer like [tzkt.io](https://tzkt.io/tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9/operations/).

+Feel free to look up a few adresses on Hic et Nunc and tzkt.io.
+Found some rich artists?
+Or use your own address if you have one already.

 Inside the 3D scene it would not be fun to enter a long string of characters like this, therefore we will add use a standard form field on top of the scene.
+Lets prepare this now.

+Insert `<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/materialize/1.0.0/css/materialize.min.css">` after the line that starts with `<script src`.

-## 4. Install the Taquito frameworks and Parcel, a development tool
+## 4. Install the Taquito framework and the Parcel development tool

 Before we can continue, we must get some libraries and frameworks.
 One is [Taquito](https://tezostaquito.io/), that will provide us with functions to talk to the blockchain data provider.
 The other one is [Parcel](https://parceljs.org/) that will build the final web app for us.
 To install these two, we will use `npm`.

 In a terminal window, type `npm init --yes` and press Return.
-Make sure you are in the same folder where index.html is A file named `package.json` appears.
-It holds information about the project and the frameworks we use.
-You can study the file, but
+Make sure to do this in the same folder where your `index.html` is.
+A file named `package.json` appears which holds various information about the project.
+You can study it, but it is not strictly necessary for our goal.

-Type `npm install parcel` and press Return.
+Type `npm install taquito` and press Return.
 You will see activity in the terminal and a folder named `node_modules` appears.

-Type `npm install taquito` and press Return.
+Type `npm install --save-dev parcel` and press Return.
+Again the terminal will get busy for a while.

-Make sure to wait between each step until it completes. `npm` will pull stuff from the web, therefore make sure you have a stable internet connection.
+Make sure to wait between each step until it has completed. `npm` pulls stuff from repositories on the web, thus make sure you have a stable internet connection.

 ## 5. Get blockchain data with Taquito